Seeking A Boys Ranch in Galveston, Texas? Teen Challenge Adventure Ranch for Boys in Arkansas May Actually Be a Better Option

 Teen Challenge Adventure Ranch for Boys admits boys from Galveston, Texas on its Northwest Arkansas Campus.
 It has private bedrooms for each of the boys, an awesome wilderness program, and it also features mission trips and equine therapy.

-This year-round program is designed for teenage boys dealing with anger, emotional issues, depression, behavioral problems, authority issues, pornography, gambling or gaming addictions, or drug or alcohol abuse.
+This year-round program is designed for teenage boys dealing with anger, emotional issues, depression, behavioral problems, authority issues, pornography, gambling or gaming addictions, or substance abuse.
 An opportunity for a new life is available through Teen Challenge Adventure Ranch.
 We lovingly train wayward boys to choose a new path in life, leading them to be godly and upright young men.

 If you would like to find boys ranch in Galveston, Texas, consider that Teen Challenge Adventure Ranch could be just what you are interested in, since getting away from your hometown — away from the negative impact of friends and familiar places — away–apart from the pressure of friends and familiar places—might be precisely the right thing to spark a big change.
 Parents from around the nation, including Galveston, Texas, select Teen Challenge Adventure Ranch for their boys.